okwolo/okwolo/README.md

     <img src="https://i.gyazo.com/0c6379061a007de589d30eebec795c19.png" width="600"/>
 </p>

-GOO.js is a small framework made to quickly jumpstart projects by solving common challenges specific to web applications.
+GOO.js is a small framework made to quickly jumpstart projects by solving common web application challenges.
 A goo object handles state and the DOM representation of that state.
 By default it also adds actions to undo and redo state changes.
 Internally, goo has three components: a state reducer that does not mutate state, a wrapper for the state reducer to store the state and a DOM handler that uses virtual DOM.

 Creating a goo object is done like this: